 - Vintage furniture and accessories

-An uncovered ceiling exposing some ducts and a metal screen railing on the second level.
+An uncovered ceiling exposes some ducts and a metal screen railing on the second level.

 Source: Zillow Listings

-Wood surface and beams above are designed with hanging cloths in white and brown color to add up a vintage motif and earthy tone.
+The wood surface and ceiling beams are designed with hanging cloth in white and brown colors to add to the vintage motif and earthy tone.

-It was in the 1930s when Scandinavian was created.
-It belongs to modernism, which is engrossed in simplicity and functionalism of forms.
+Scandinavian design was first created in the 1930s.
+Like modernism, it focuses on the simplicity and functionality of forms.
 Nature is often reflected through abstract and natural shapes.
-Most of its important elements are the following:
+Some of the essential elements include:

 - Nature inspired